camilla-ip/marcp2/Revision1/README.md

 cp $MARCOPORO/config_example.txt 01-config/marcoporo_config.txt
 ```

 Set up the E. coli and lambda phage references.
 The FASTA files are copied from the scripts release directory and database indices created locally.
-The references.fasta file contains a concatenation of the E. coli K-12 MG1665 strain and the entire lambda phage genome from Oxford Nanopore Technologies (which differs by a few nucleotides from XXXX in NCBI RefSeq).
+The references.fasta file contains a concatenation of the E. coli K-12 MG1665 strain (NC_000913.3) and the entire lambda phage genome from Oxford Nanopore Technologies.
 The target.fasta file contains only the E. coli genome.
+The ONT lambda reference differs at four sites from NC_001416.1 in NCBI RefSeq (37589:C->T, 37742:C->T, 43082:G->A, 45352:G->A).

 ```
 cd ${PHASE2}
 zcat $MARCP2/Revision1/references.fasta.gz > 01-config/references.fasta